RTae/RTae/README.md

 ### Hi there 👋

-My name is Natthanan Bhukan or you can call me "Tae" and I'm from Thailand.
-I'm interesting in IoT, Machine Learning, CNN Model and ML in Computer Vision.
-Now I’m currently learning Computer Vision.
+Hi there 🌟, my name is Natthanan Bhukan, or you can call me "Tae".
+Currently, I am working as a machine learning engineer at CJ Express Group to develop a machine learning system in the retail sector.

-- 🔭 I’m currently working on self-driving car
+I graduated from King Mongkut's University of Technology Thonburi.

-- 🌱 I’m currently learning computer Vision
+My research interests focus on developing efficient system support to optimize AI applications within the system and algorithm.